GeoNode/documentation/advanced/components/index.rst

 In a production system it is a good practice to encrypt the connection between GeoServer and GeoNode.
 That would be possible by enabling HTTPS Protocol on the GeoNode REST Role Service APIs and OAuth2 Endpoints.

 Most of the times you will rely on a self-signed HTTPS connection using a generated certificate.
-That makes the connection *untrasted* and you will need to tell to the GeoServer Java Virtual Machine to trust it.
+That makes the connection *untrusted* and you will need to tell to the GeoServer Java Virtual Machine to trust it.

 This can be done by following the steps below.